remirror/remirror/docs/api/@remirror/core-constants/core-constants.tags.md

 ## Tags enum

-These are the remirror supported tag strings which help categorize different behaviors that extensions can exhibit.
-And extension can register itself with multiple such behaviors and these categories can be used by other extensions when running commands and updating the document.
+These are the default supported tag strings which help categorize different behaviors that extensions can exhibit.

 <b>Signature:</b>